alexdong/consilio/README.md

-# Consilio: A Personal Decision Making Tool
+# Consilio: AI assistant for Type-1 Decisions

 > "Consilio" is a Latin term that embodies concepts such as counsel,
 > deliberation, and wisdom.
 In ancient times, "consilium" referred to a group